MRPT/mrpt/doc/source/mrpt_from_cmake.rst

 .. _mrpt_from_cmake:

 ####################################
-Using MRPT from your CMake project
+Using MRPT in your CMake project
 ####################################

 .. note::